amanmadov/msin616-final-project/README.md

 <br/>

-Stored procedure for adding a `CoAuthor`
+Stored procedure for adding a `CoAuthor`.
+If coauthor does not exist on the dropdown menu we can create a new author and add it.

 <br/>